Click here to listen to a reading of this blog:

 So, you can expect any thyroid awareness organisations, advocates and charities to be posting about it; including me!

 Thyroid Cancer Awareness Month is a worldwide observance, sponsored and initiated by ThyCa: Thyroid Cancer Survivors’ Association.
-It began in 2000, as a week in September.
+It began in 2000, as a weeklong event held in September.
 In 2003, it expanded to the whole month of September.

 Thyroid Cancer Awareness Month promotes thyroid cancer awareness for early detection, treatment, and increased research to achieve cures for all thyroid cancer.

 - Thyroid cancer is the most common endocrine cancer.
-Thyroid cancer is a cancerous tumor or growth located within the thyroid gland.
+Thyroid cancer is a cancerous tumour or growth located within the thyroid gland.